 - Leather jackets are ideal for taking you from a casual day to night outfit, and aren’t as difficult to pull off as you might think.

 - Bomber jackets have stood the test of time, and while black is a safe bet, go for a brighter colour for a nice spring time look.

 - Harrington jackets are a firm favourite with Hollywood stars, and their lightweight style means they’re ideal for spring time sunnier spells.

 On That Note

-Men’s spring jackets are functional, enjoyable and adaptable wardrobe items that can be matched with different garments for nailing a wide variety of looks.
-They’re great jackets out there waiting for every man, regardless of its age, style and body shape.
-From denim and leather jackets to shearling and trench coats, all types of jackets have their advantages and strong points so you shouldn’t say no to any of them before trying – you might just easily get it right.
+Men's spring jackets are functional and adaptable wardrobe items that can be matched with different garments for nailing a wide variety of looks.
+There are great jackets out there waiting for every man, regardless of age, style and body shape.
+From denim and leather jackets to shearling and trench coats, all types of jackets have their advantages and strong points so you shouldn't say no to any of them before trying - you might just easily get it right.